moccbc/Deserted/README.md

     - Infinite Throwing: Removes the limit for the distance that the trash can be thrown
     - Speed Up: Speeds up the movement for characters
     - Freeze: Freezes the player that picked up the powerup and also the trash spawning

+## Known Bugs

+- Score bar does not reset after the game ends